What is depression?

 Depression and anxiety

-Depression and anxiety are common mental health conditions, but they are different.
+Depression and anxiety are common mental health conditions.
 Depression is characterised by intense and persistent feelings of sadness and low mood.
-Whereas anxiety is a feeling of worry, fear or unease that is long-lasting and starts to interfere with a person’s daily life and activities.
+Anxiety is a feeling of worry, fear or unease that is long-lasting and starts to interfere with daily life and activities.
+It is possible to have both, and they can be treated at the same time.

 Depression treatment